jimpick/lambda-comments/README.md

 npm run create-cloudformation
 ```

+The command returns immediately, but it will take a while to complete.
+it's deploying a lot of resources.
+It's a good idea
+to watch the CloudFormation task in the AWS Web Console to
+ensure that it completes without errors.

+**Note:** When working with the CloudFormation recipe, you can also use
+`npm run update-cloudformation` and `npm run delete-cloudformation`

 ## Manually create the "prod" deployment stage in API gateway

+When the CloudFormation stack in the previous step has been successfully
+provisioned (check the AWS Web Console), do this step.

 The Custom Resource library currently doesn't support this from CloudFormation, so, for now, we need to do it manually.